-Partners for Democratic Change and its affiliate Centers are committed to incorporating women as equal partners at all levels.
-Partners mainstreams gender considerations into all core technical areas.
-This ensures that our work is designed and implemented with all relevant stakeholders, leading to more sustainable, relevant, locally-owned, and context-appropriate outcomes.
+Partners for Democratic Change and our affiliate Centers are committed to incorporating women as equal partners at all levels.
+Understanding and including gender considerations ensures that our work is more sustainable, relevant, locally-owned, and context-appropriate.

 Civil Society Capacity Building